Key takeaways

 Another alternative to hardship loans is taking a loan from your 401(k).
 Unlike a hardship withdrawal, a 401(k) loan allows you to borrow against your retirement savings with the intent to repay it, usually within five years.

-However, there are some caveats.
-If you leave your job for any reason, you must repay the loan balance in full — usually within a short period.
-Failing to repay the loan can result in it being treated as a distribution, which may trigger taxes and penalties if you’re under age 59½.
+However, if you leave your job for any reason, you must repay the loan balance in full – usually within a short period.
+Failing to repay the loan can result in it being treated as a distribution, which may trigger taxes and penalties if you’re under age 59½.⁸

 Borrowing from your retirement savings also means losing out on potential investment growth during the loan period.